 All of the animals of the forest came to the ceremony, which was the first wedding in history.
 However, the other birds didn’t think the hummingbirds had enough color, so they all gave some of their feathers to the pair as wedding gifts.
 The Sun promised that the hummingbirds’ feathers would gleam with magic in the sunshine.

-The Taino Nation, who are in Indigenous People from the Caribbean, revered the hummingbird as a symbol of fertility for life on Earth.
-According to Taino legends, hummingbirds started out as flies, but Father Sun, whom they call Agueybaba, transformed them into tiny birds.
+The Taino Nation, who are in Indigenous People from the Caribbean, revered the hummingbird as a symbol of fertility for all life.
+According to Taino legends, the hummingbird started out as a fly, but Father Sun, whom they call Agueybaba, transformed him into a tiny bird.

 For the Taino, the hummingbird is a symbol of rebirth, and even though they are small, they have the fierce heart of an eagle.
 The Taino People call their warriors the “Colibri” Warriors, which translates to Hummingbird Warriors.

-In other Caribbean folklore, hummingbirds are believed to be spirit messengers from departed loved ones.
+In other Caribbean folklore, hummingbirds are believed to be angels, or spirit messengers, from departed loved ones.
 And in Trinidad and Tobago, the nation’s coat of arms and the national airline, Caribbean Airlines, depict a hummingbird.

 Attracting and Feeding Hummingbirds